wkler/ERC721-ERC-20-Token-Minter/README.md

 brownie run PATH/TO/start_gui.py --network rinkeby
 ~~~

 14) Click on "browse" to select image with extension .PNG or .JPG.
-Once image has loaded in, select a style.
+Once image has loaded in, select a style.<br>
 ![](ReadmePhotos/browse_btn.PNG)
 15) Select a style, then click "stage" to add image to the minting area.
 If you want to unstage an image, click "delete" to remove it.